emick/jvm-codegen-libs/README.md

 }
 ```

-generates an `OrderFieldVisitor` which can be extended to customize the processing
+generates an `OrderFieldVisitor` parent class which can be extended to customize the processing

 ```java
 public class OrderFieldProcessor extends OrderFieldVisitor {